-Read ONE of these articles below to be shared and explained in next class
+Read TWO of these articles below to be shared and explained in next class

-(Select 12 language items to teach your partner).
+(Select 15 language items in each to teach your partner).

 10. Wide-Open Spaces (p.
 52)